willhack-g/hugo/content/AI/googleai/index.md

 Google AI leverages machine learning algorithms to deliver unprecedented levels of precision and efficiency.
 These algorithms are at the core of breakthroughs that redefine the future of technology across industries.

-Through Google AI’s advancements in machine learning, capabilities once deemed futuristic are now a part of our everyday lives.
+Through Google AI’s advancements in machine learning, capabilities, powered by [machine learning models]({{< ref "/AI/models/index.md" >}}), once deemed futuristic are now a part of our everyday lives.
 Imagine algorithms that constantly learn and adapt to optimize personalized experiences for users around the globe.

 > Google AI's machine learning algorithms analyze over 700,000 hours of YouTube content daily to enhance video recommendations.